Accelo/docs/source/includes/endpoints/_companies.md

 }
 ```

-Segmentations, or categories, are fields to group companies, contacts, and affiliations.
+[Segmentations](#segmentations), are fields to group companies, contacts, and affiliations.
 For example, some segmentations
 for a company may be:

 | Segmentation | Description |